-Each classroom will be rated using the CLASS Assessment Scoring System (CLASS) to provide feedback on areas of strengths and areas for improvement.
+Each classroom will be rated using the Program Quality Assessment tool to provide feedback on areas of strengths and areas for improvement.
 Results will be used to plan staff training, revise management practices and seek additional resources.
 Each classroom instructional teaching team will be observed and given feedback at least twice per year by an evaluator that is familiar with the curriculum.
-Feedback will be used to discuss strengths and improve the quality of the program.